Mint family (Lamiaceae)

 Photographic Location: Photographs were taken at Meadowbrook Park in Urbana, Illinois.

 Comments: For a member of the mint family, the flowers are large and beautiful.
-Wild Bergamot can be distinguished from other Monarda spp. by the color of the flowers – they are solid pink or lavender.
-Other species have flowers with red or pale yellow coloration, or they have dark dots on the lower lobes.
+Wild Bergamot can be distinguished from other Monarda spp. by the color of its flowers – the corollas of its flowers are solid pink or lavender.
+Other species have flowers with red, purple, or white corollas, or they have dark purple dots on the lower lips of their corollas.